 21.3.2.
 A loss is “caused by” an event if the loss would not have happened without the event, even if the event is not a proximate cause of the loss.

 If the Indemnified Party has your contact information, the Indemnified Party will notify you before the 30th day after the Indemnified Party knows or should reasonably have known of a claim for a loss that you might be compelled to pay.
 But the Indemnified Party’s failure to give you timely notice does not end your obligation, except if that failure prejudices your ability to defend or mitigate losses.

 21.5.
 Legal Defense of a Claim

 The Indemnified Party has control over defending a claim for a loss (including settling it), unless the Indemnified Party directs you to control the defense.
 If the Indemnified Party directs you to control the defense, you will not settle any litigation without the Indemnified Party’s written consent if the settlement (1) imposes a penalty or limitation on the Indemnified Party, (2) admits the Indemnified Party’s fault, or (3) does not fully release the Indemnified Party from liability.
 You and the Indemnified Party will cooperate with each other in good faith on a claim.

 21.6.
 No Exclusivity

 The Indemnified Parties’ rights under this section 21 do not affect other rights they might have.

 22.1.
-The laws of the state of Oregon—without giving effect to any conflicts of law principles—govern all matters arising out of or relating to the Website or this agreement.
+The laws of the state of New York—without giving effect to any conflicts of law principles—govern all matters arising out of or relating to the Website or this agreement.
 The predominant purpose of this agreement is providing services and licensing access to intellectual property and not a “sale of goods.”
 This agreement will not be governed by the United Nations Convention on Contracts for the International Sale of Goods, the application of which is expressly excluded.